Bitcoin is a digital currency that enables instant payments to anyone and anywhere in the world. But how much should the Bitcoin price be?

 Bitcoin is not only a payment mechanism; it allows building a stack of additional services and products on top of the Bitcoin protocol.

 It’s the same as the Internet — what started initially as simple web browsing with Netscape Browser, developed into Google search and Web 2.0 — Facebook, LinkedIn, and Twitter.
-All these products are based on Internet stack.
+All these products are based on an Internet stack.
 However, it took 10+ years, till these Web 2.0 products emerged.

 Bitcoin protocol allows moving asset ownerships into the Bitcoin network — for example share registries and custody solutions can be implemented as part of the Bitcoin network.
 Ownerships of any assets (real estate, shares, and cars) can be stored in the Bitcoin network.
 Most public registries will become obsolete as all this information can be mapped into the Bitcoin network.